DallingtonAsin/pos/readme.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+POS is accessible, powerful, and provides tools required for large, robust applications.

-## Learning Laravel
+## Using POS

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
+PivoSoft has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

-## Laravel Sponsors
+## PivoSoft POS Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).
+We would like to extend our thanks to the following sponsors for funding POS development.
+If you are interested in becoming a sponsor, please visit the pos [PivoSoft page](https://pivosoftltd.com).

 - **[Vehikl](https://vehikl.com/)**
 - **[Tighten Co.](https://tighten.co)**